-Our native integration with Starburst, and with other cloud data platforms like Databricks and Snowflake, aims to solve these challenges by enabling data engineering and DataOps teams to automatically detect sensitive data, write and enforce fine-grained access control policies, and provide an active data catalog of cloud data sources.
-Additionally, because Immuta’s dynamic security policies and Privacy Enhancing Technologies (PETs) are applied at query time, data teams no longer have to copy, move or manually mask private or sensitive information.
+Our native integration with Starburst, and with other cloud data platforms like Databricks and Snowflake, aims to solve these challenges by enabling data engineering and operations teams to automatically detect sensitive data, write and enforce fine-grained access control policies, and provide on-demand auditing of cloud data use.
+Additionally, because Immuta’s dynamic security policies and privacy-enhancing technologies (PETs) are applied at query time, data teams no longer have to copy, move, or manually mask private or sensitive information.

 Here are a few of the features data teams will benefit from when using Starburst plus Immuta:

-- Sensitive Data Detection: Immuta’s sensitive data discovery automates the detection and classification of sensitive attributes across Starburst, helping to save time and reduce risk.
+- Sensitive Data Discovery & Classification: Immuta’s sensitive data discovery automates the detection and classification of sensitive attributes across Starburst, helping to save time and reduce risk.

-- Flexible Access Control Policies: Immuta applies row-level security, column-level security and masking, and cell-level protection to Starburst data without making copies, building custom plugins or managing role-based access.
+- Attribute-Based Access Control: Immuta applies row- and column-level security, as well as cell-level protection, to Starburst data without making copies, building custom plugins, or managing role-based access.
 Immuta’s modern, attribute-based access control (ABAC) policies are dynamically enforced on Starburst queries, providing fine-grained data access control over sensitive data, while maintaining compliance and reducing risk.

-- Dynamic Privacy-Enhancing Technologies (PETs): Immuta provides a wide array of data masking tools that allow customers to dynamically anonymize data, unlocking the value and utility of sensitive data for internal analytics and external data sharing.
+- Dynamic Data Masking: Immuta provides a wide array of data masking tools that allow customers to dynamically anonymize data, unlocking the value and utility of sensitive data for internal analytics and external data sharing.